SysKitTeam/docs-spconsultant/installation/upgrade-to-the-latest-version.md

 ---
-title: Upgrade to the Latest Version
-author: Tomislav Sirovec
-date: 20/6/2018
-description: >-
-  This article explains how to upgrade SPDocKit Consultant to the latest version.
+description: This article explains how to upgrade SPDocKit Consultant to the latest version.
 ---

 # Upgrade to the Latest Version